 If you love helping people and want to be directly involved in patient care, Medical Assisting may be a great choice for you.

-The length of this course is about 12 months, with a total cost of $6050.
+The length of this course is about 12 months, with an estimated total cost of $6,191.00

 If you’re caring and compassionate and want a career that can be both personally and professionally gratifying, medical assisting could be just what you’re looking for.